 With a 42% increase in food bank visits since before the pandemic, Ontario’s food banks and hunger relief agencies desperately need goods, funds, and volunteer support.
 A direct donation to Feed Ontario is an excellent option for those wanting to stretch the impact of their hunger-relief support.
 Thanks to a vast partner network, bulk purchasing power, and innovative community initiatives, Feed Ontario is able to stretch every one dollar donated to provide two meals to someone in need.

 Feed Ontario’s Find-a-Food Bank tool makes it easy to support a specific Feed Ontario food bank or hunger-relief organization with a donation of food, time, or money.
-A helpful fundraising toolkit is also available for those who choose to mark Hunger Action Month or other notable occasion with a personal or team fundraiser.
+A helpful fundraising toolkit is also available for those who choose to mark notable occasions with a personal or team fundraiser.

 What efforts are you making to help Ontario address poverty and ultimately eliminate the need for food banks in our province?
 Help us continue this important conversation by tagging @FeedOntario in your Facebook, Instagram, and X posts.